-The board will use its best endeavours to familiarise itself with issues of concern to all relevant stakeholders.
-The board recognises that Auckland Transport's long-term survival and prosperity are closely intertwined with the environments and markets within which it operates and the extent to which AT is seen as a responsible corporate citizen.
+The beoard will use its best endeavours to familiarise itself with issues of concern to all relevant stakeholders.
+The beoard recognises that AT's long-term survival and prosperity are closely intertwined with the environments and markets within which it operates and the extent to which AT is seen as a responsible corporate citizen.